jordymeow/meow-gallery/readme.txt

 == Changelog ==

+= 5.1.1 (2024/01/20) =
+* Add: New zoom setting for map layouts and maintenance features including export, import, and reset options.
+* Update: Enhanced map functionality with thumbnail selection fix for missing images and corrected src_set values.
+* Add: Density labels with image count and captions alignment feature.
+* Update: Integrated captions style with WordPress standards and reintroduced resize event for full pages.
+* Fix: Issues with collections in WP/LR folders and removed obsolete gallery and collection processes.
+* Add: 'mgl_custom_link_classes' filter and collection preview, with collection style moved to pro file.
+* Note: Meow needs some love!
+If you have a moment, please write a little [review for the Meow Gallery](https://wordpress.org/support/plugin/meow-gallery/reviews/?rate=5#new-post).
+Thank you! 💕

 = 5.1.0 (2023/12/08) =
 * Add: Support for collections in the Pro!
 You can now create collections of galleries, and have them displayed nicely on your pages.
 * Add: New option to avoid overring the default WordPress gallery.
-* Note: Meow needs some love!
-If you have a moment, please write a little [review for the Meow Gallery](https://wordpress.org/support/plugin/meow-gallery/reviews/?rate=5#new-post).
-Thank you! 💕

 = 5.0.9 (2023/11/26)
 * Add: Introduced unique IDs for Gallery Manager to enhance functionality